Fandango (game show)

-Fandango is an American television game show.
-It aired on The Nashville Network from March 8, 1983 to August 26, 1988, with reruns airing through March 31, 1989, when it was replaced by Top Card.
+Fandango is an American television game show that aired on TNN from March 8, 1983, to August 26, 1988, with reruns airing through March 31, 1989, when it was replaced by Top Card.
 Contestants competed to answer trivia questions about country music.
 The show was hosted by country music singer Bill Anderson, who was joined by Blake Pickett as co-host in 1987.
-Disc jockey Bill Robinson served as announcer and the voice of the show's setpiece, an oversized jukebox named "Edgar the Talking Jukebox".
+Disc jockey Bill Robinson served as announcer and the voice of the show's setpiece, an oversized jukebox named "Edgar, the Talking Jukebox".

 Gameplay

 Main game

 Three contestants (including a returning champion) answered country music questions to win prizes.
 The returning champion stood behind the blue podium and his/her two challengers stood at red and yellow podiums.
-Game categories were presented on the show's setpiece, an oversized jukebox named "Edgar the Talking Jukebox".
+Game categories were presented on the show's setpiece, an oversized jukebox named "Edgar, the Talking Jukebox".

 1983

 In round one, Anderson asked a toss-up question to all three contestants worth 10 points.
 Whoever buzzed-in with the right answer wagered any or all of his/her score and chose one of nine categories.
 The center category was always the "Star of the Day".
 A correct answer added the wager to his/her score and a wrong answer deducted it.
 Later in the run, a "Secret Square" was shown to the home audience, and if chosen, it would double the wager for a correct answer.
 Gameplay continued until time expired or until all nine categories were used.
-In round two, toss-ups were worth 20 points but overall gameplay remained the same.
+In round two, toss-ups were worth 20 points, but overall gameplay remained the same.

-Some questions had a bonus prize attached to it, which Edgar would mention prior to the question.
+Some questions had a bonus prize attached to them, which Edgar would mention prior to the question.

 1987

 The game started with a 10-point toss-up question.
-The first contestant to buzz-in and answer correctly won the points and chose from one of eight categories for bonus points, worth anywhere from 20–100 points.
+The first contestant to buzz in and answer correctly won the points and chose from one of eight categories for bonus points, worth from 20 to 100 points.
 If the contestant answered the bonus question correctly, he/she won the points.
 If the contestant was incorrect, whichever opponent currently had the lower score had a chance to answer and steal the points.
 If the contestant with the lowest score missed, the third contestant was given a chance to respond.
 If the two opponents were tied, the question became a toss-up between them.
-Round two was played the same way as round one, except that the point values were now doubled.
+Round two was played the same way as round one, except that the point values were then doubled.

-In the middle of each round, Edgar the Talking Jukebox would interrupt the game, usually with a joke, and then announce a bonus prize, to be awarded to the contestant who answered the next question correctly.
+In the middle of each round, Edgar, the Talking Jukebox would interrupt the game, usually with a joke, and then announce a bonus prize, to be awarded to the contestant who answered the next question correctly.